neugun/EASEQ-FISH/README.md

 ## Description #

-The 3D-SeqFISH analysis toolbox integrate EASIFISH (Expansion-Assisted Iterative Fluorescence *In Situ* Hybridization) pipeline and 3D registration method for analyzing image-based 3D spatial transcriptomic data.
-We aim to provide the general solution for 3D spatial transcriptome, including automated image stitching, 3D cell segmentation, distributed spot detection, highly accurate multi-round 3D FISH spot registration (nm-level accuracy), and efficiently decoding hundreds of genes from sample images.  <br/><br/>
+The 3D-SeqFISH analysis toolbox integrates EASIFISH (Expansion-Assisted Iterative Fluorescence *In Situ* Hybridization) pipeline and 3D registration method for analyzing image-based 3D spatial transcriptomic data.
+We aim to provide the general solution for 3D spatial transcriptome, including automated image stitching, 3D cell segmentation, distributed spot detection, highly accurate multi-round 3D FISH spot registration (nm-level accuracy), and efficiently decoding hundreds of genes for thick tissues.  <br/><br/>
 ![](/Diagrams/3DseqFISH_diagram_v1.png)

 ### News and plans #
 - Released the 3D-SeqFISH github page on 7/2/22
-- Add 3D-SeqFISH individual scripts on 7/3/22
+- Add 3D-SeqFISH individual scripts on 7/4/22
-- Test PFH and FPFH on 7/3/22
+- Test PFH and FPFH on 7/4/22
-- Grouped registration scripts and evaluation on 7/3/22
+- Grouped registration scripts and evaluation on 7/4/22
-- Test RANSAC-ICP on 7/4/22
+- Test RANSAC-ICP on 7/5/22
-- Generate shuffle point clouds on 7/6/22
+- Generate shuffled point clouds on 7/7/22
 - Determine the threshold for radius on 7/9/22
 - Add 3D-SeqFISH decoding results for a single tile image on 7/11/22
 - Test deep learning methods for registration by 8/1/22
-- Write decoding analysis by 10/1/22
+- Add decoding analysis by 9/1/22
-- Add 3D-SeqFISH bash scripts by 9/1/22
+- Test 3D-SeqFISH bash scripts by 9/1/22

 ## Installation #

-`3D-SeqFISH` analysis are inspired by Point cloud registration and seqFISH decoding methods, and it can be installed with `pip`:
+`3D-SeqFISH` analysis are inspired by point cloud registration and seqFISH decoding methods. jupyter notebook, matplotlib,numpy,math,cv2,skimage,scipy,pandas,seaborn,zarr,z5py,qt5 packages are installed inside a anaconda envioronment (python 3.8.12), and it can be installed with `pip`:
 ```
    pip install 3D-SeqFISH
 ```